bottlepy/bottle/docs/tutorial.rst

 POST Form Data and File Uploads
 -------------------------------

 The request body of ``POST`` and ``PUT`` requests may contain form data encoded in various formats.
 The :attr:`BaseRequest.forms` dictionary contains parsed textual form fields, :attr:`BaseRequest.files` stores file uploads and :attr:`BaseRequest.POST` combines both dictionaries into one.
-All three are :class:`FormsDict` instances and created on demand.
-File uploads are saved as special :class:`cgi.FieldStorage` objects along with some meta-data.
+All three are :class:`FormsDict` instances and are created on demand.
+File uploads are saved as special :class:`cgi.FieldStorage` objects along with some metadata.
 Finally, you can access the raw body data as a file-like object via :attr:`BaseRequest.body`.

 Here is an example for a simple file upload form: